LunarWatcher/lunarwatcher.github.io/posts/_posts/2019-11-15-why-im-leaving-stack-exchange.md

 ## Phase 2: Licensing

-In September 2019, [SE announced they were changing the license from CC-By-SA 3.0 to 4.0](https://meta.stackexchange.com/q/333089/332043){:rel="nofollow noreferrer"}.
+In September 2019, [SE announced they had changed the license from CC-By-SA 3.0 to 4.0](https://meta.stackexchange.com/q/333089/332043){:rel="nofollow noreferrer"}.
 I personally have no problem with the license, but the nature of the change brought up doubt from underlying situations.
 An answer posted to said announcement suggested it wasn't legal, a stance we still haven't gotten an answer to.

 An answer [was posted later](https://meta.stackexchange.com/a/333912/332043){:rel="nofollow noreferrer"} that explained their reasoning, but didn't explain whether it was legal or not.
 None of the concerns posted by their users had been addressed.
 The situation, at least for me, isn't as much about the license as it is about the nature of the change.
 If they change it to CC-By-SA 4.0 illegally, how are we protected from a sudden change to a license that doesn't allow as open use?